 We prefer to avoid driving when travelling, but a car does broaden possibilities for day trips.
 (Arles, the Camargues, the Luberon villages, …) Because the historic center restricts traffic, parking can be tricky.
 The official city website has a map of parking lots, albeit without rate information.

-For travel by foot and bicycle, check the Gard region’s excellent website.
+For travel by foot and bicycle check the FFRandonnée Gard website, put together by the French Hiking Federation of the Gard.
 Within each category – walking, hiking, biking, mountain biking – trails are classified by difficulty, distance, estimated time to complete, and special features.

 Pont du Gard